suhas-shivakumar/suhas_shivakumar/README.md

 # Hey folks! <img src="images/wave.gif" width="30px">

-My name is Suhas Shivakumar and I'm a data scientist/fullstack developer with more than 5 years of experience.
+My name is Suhas Shivakumar and I'm a fullstack developer/ data scientist with more than 8 years of experience.
 I'm based in Bengaluru and currently working in Amadeus Software Labs.

 ## Skill Sets
 <table><tr><td valign="top" width="33%">